ABOUT THIS CONFERENCE

 - The experts answer the questions submitted by the students, with a prize for the best

-1.25 – 2.10pm: The nature and impact of Khrushchev’s reforms to the Soviet Union: Robert Service
+The nature and impact of Khrushchev’s reforms on the USSR: Professor Robert Service

-- What were the short and long-term consequences for the USSR internally and externally?
+- The short and long-term consequences of Khrushchev’s reforms for the USSR: internal and external results

 Keith has 25 years of teaching experience in a wide range of schools and is currently Head of History in a large and very successful department of eleven full-time teachers.
 In addition to lecturing part time at university, whilst studying for a PhD in European History, he has written and also advised on a number of textbooks for A Level History students.
 He is a highly experienced Principal Examiner and Principal Moderator for a major examination body, leading a large number of very popular online and face-to-face conferences detailing the routes to exam success for all A Level students.